All Eligibility FAQ

-4. I don’t have a mandate letter or refugee status certificate from the UNHCR or any government.
-Can I still be privately sponsored?
+4. I do not have a mandate letter or refugee status certificate from the UNHCR or any government.
+Can I still be sponsored?

-If you do not have refugee status recognized by the UNHCR or the authorities of the country you currently live in, you cannot be sponsored by a Group of Five or Community Sponsor.
+If you have not been recognized or accepted as a refugee by UNHCR of the government of the country in which you are currently located, you cannot be sponsored by a Group of Five or a Community Sponsor.
 However, you still may be able to be sponsored by a Sponsorship Agreement Holder (SAH) provided you satisfy the eligibility and admissibility criteria outlined above.

 5. The conditions in my country are currently very bad.
 Due to the unrest and violence, I can no longer keep myself and my family safe.
 Can someone or a group in Canada sponsor us as refugees?